freebsd/crochet/README.md

   supported.
 Look at board/NewBoardExample for explanations for adding support for a new board.

 * Non-ARM support.
-The GenericI386 target proves this is possible.
+The GenericI386 board definition proves this is possible.

 * Out-of-tree kernel configuration.
 Right now, these scripts assume kernel configuration files are in the FreeBSD source tree.
 I don't